CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

 The input parameters to the test are used to generate permutations of tests with varying configurations.

-## Why Standard Deployement for Data Aggregation vs Colocated?
+## Why Standard Deployment for Data Aggregation vs Colocated?

 SmartSim-Scaling supports standard deployment for all three data aggregation tests.
-For standard deployement, the Orchestrator database and the application will be launched on different client nodes.
-To perform data aggregation, each thread has to be assigned to a single shard of a database hosted on a client node.
-Hence, multiple client nodes are needed for sharded database support.
+For standard deployement, the Orchestrator database and the application will be launched on different nodes: database nodes and client nodes.
+To perform data aggregation, each client will create a new thread to try to grab a dataset from multiple database shards.

-Co-located deployment supports a database on the same client node as the application.
+Co-located deployment supports a database on the same node as the application.
 If we used co-located deployement for data aggregation, there would be no performance benefit since it would aggregate the data in serial.

-For example, if you had a dataset list of length 8 (each dataset stored on a separate shard), then you could pull all 8 of them simultaneously if you had 8 threads for SmartRedis which is hypothetically 8x faster than requesting them one at a time.
+For example, if you had a dataset list of length 8 (each dataset stored on a separate shard), then you could pull all 8 of them simultaneously if you had 8 threads for SmartRedis which is hypothetically 8x faster than requesting them one at a time with colocated deployement.

 ## Data Aggregation Standard - C++ Client

 The ``aggregation_scaling`` test uses a c++ client and a SmartRedis Orchestrator.
-If your application is written C++, you may want to run data aggregation with a C++ client.

-Note that data aggregation requires multiple threads.
+> Note that the number of threads per client should be less than or equal (most performant) to the number of database shards.

 ```text